The best phone for video recording and vlogging in 2025

 Limited optical zoom (58mm)

-The Apple iPhone 16 is a substantial upgrade, especially for content creators and vloggers, thanks to its advanced audio and camera features.
+Can't afford the iPhone 16 Pro?
+The basic iPhone 16 is still a great choice for content creators and vloggers, thanks to its advanced audio and camera features.
 The most significant addition is the new Audio Mix tools, which use AI to enhance audio quality by isolating the subject’s voice and reducing background noise.
 This is particularly beneficial for recording in noisy environments, like beaches, where wind and ocean sounds would usually interfere.
 The iPhone 16’s four microphones enable directional audio capture, giving users flexibility when conducting interviews or vlogging without the need for external mics.

 The camera system has also been improved with 15 new Photographic Styles, offering more creative control over colors and tones.
 These styles are non-destructive, meaning users can tweak the look of their images after shooting, making it easier to achieve a professional finish.
 The Camera Control button has also evolved, allowing for intuitive adjustments to settings like exposure, depth, and zoom with simple touch gestures.